 Recycling machinery, particularly automatic sorting equipment, is not large enough to accept items larger than two gallons.
 Because larger containers jam the systems, most MRFs employ manual sortation before the automatic line to remove the large items.
 These items are recovered in a stream of bulky rigid containers that are sold and processed as polyethylene since the vast majority of bulky rigid items are comprised of this polymer.
 Other polymers either negatively effect or are lost by the polyethylene processing.

-Since polyethylene is the same polymer as the package body, closures and dispensers made of it will be captured and processed with HDPE.
+Since high density polyethylene is the same polymer as the package body, closures, pour spouts, and dispensers made of it will be captured and processed with HDPE.
 This increases the reclaimers yield and reduces possible waste.

 Polypropylene closures are detrimental to recycling.

-Since polypropylene floats in water like polyethylene it is not separated in the reclaimers float-sink tank.
-When blended with HDPE it negatively affects the impact properties and can render the material brittle.
+While the APR recognizes that polypropylene is perhaps the most commonly used material for closures on HDPE containers today, APR encourages steps to replace PP closures with those made with HDPE Since polypropylene floats in water like polyethylene it is not separated in the reclaimers float-sink tank.
+When blended with HDPE it negatively affects the impact properties.
 Although very small amounts of PP, such as that contributed by labels, are regularly accepted by HDPE reclaimers, closures and dispensers comprise a larger weight percentage of the package and therefore a greater negative affect.
-The APR recognizes that polypropylene is perhaps the most commonly used material for closures.

 Closure systems without liners are preferred.